Cross-Component Calls

 counter-contract (component)

-→ generates WIT interface
+→ generates interface

-→ counter-note imports the WIT
+→ counter-note imports the interface

 → calls counter_contract::get_count()